TheKevSter35/web-app-from-scratch-1920/README.md

 * it displays only max 20 songs per search
 * You can also search artists
 * Rate limit: unknown
-* You can not load all songs.
-It olny works with keywords
+* It can not load all songs.
+It only works with keywords

 ## Collection Records